anthonyhaj/battleships-PP3/README.md

 - When game starts it will prompt user to enter a coordinate to place ships
 - Once a player has chosen a coordinate, the prompt will ask if player would like placement to be "V" for vertical or "H" for horizontal.
+- Areas where the player battleships are place are marked with 'O'
-- Computer battleships will be placed randomly
+- Computer battleships will be placed randomly and are hidden from the player

 #### Player turn
 - Once all player battleships have been placed, the game begins